Series: Madison Cruz Mystery #1

 Buy the Book:

-Especially since Madison Cruz must try to connect with her FBI mother, yet hide evidence for her grandfather.
-Out of her league, and out of control, she won’t stop trying to unmask the treacherous villain who endangers her family.
-As the mystery heats up, so does her attraction to a couple of sexy guys who vie for her affections.
-With two to choose from you’d think Madison could have double the fun.
-But she can’t think about that right now, because the enemy is right behind her!
+In this fast-paced mystery, out-of-work actress Madison Cruz runs an obstacle course of singing telegrams and spies as she tries to connect with her FBI mother, yet hide evidence for her grandfather.
+Hilarious friends aren't helping even though they really, really, try to!
+As the mystery heats up, so does her attraction to a couple of steamy guys she just met.
+With two to choose from you'd think Madison could have double the fun.
+But she can't think about that right now because the enemy is right behind her.

 WHAT READERS ARE SAYING